ckirby19/ckirby19/README.md

 ## 😄 Welcome!

-My name is Conor Kirby and I am a Mechatronics Engineer who has worked in the UK, USA and Japan on:
+My name is Conor Kirby and I am a Mechatronics & Full Stack Engineer who has worked in the UK, USA and Japan on:
 - 🤖 Robotics
 - 🖨️ Additive Manufacturing
 - 🕸️ Web Development